The Millionaire Next Door: Educational and career choices

 Although UAWs exist in all career fields and have obtained different levels of education, some professions are more likely to lead to a UAW lifestyle.
 Doctors, physicians, lawyers, and dentists are among the top professions with a high UAW concentration of individuals.
 The individuals in these professions are twice as likely to be a UAW than a PAW.
 There are two reasons for these findings.
 First, because these professions require advanced degrees, individuals get a delayed start in the accumulation race.
 Most of the income during these educational pursuits is used to fund tuition, housing, and student loans rather than investment.
 The second reason is that American society has prescribed a lifestyle to these professions.
 Doctors are expected to live in an upscale neighborhood with multiple cars, a boat, and other luxury items.
 Their lives become a high consumption lifestyle to fulfill the “Better Than” theory.

 Correlation between income and wealth

 With doctors having a high propensity to be a UAW as evidence, there is an indirect relationship between the level of income an individual earns and the net wealth that one accumulates.
 Doctors have a reasonably high level of income; therefore, it is more likely that doctors have relatively low amounts of net worth.
 The same holds true for those that have lower levels of income.
 They are more likely to accumulate more in relation to their level of income.
 Of course, there are those who are an exception to the rule on both sides of the spectrum.
-Mr. Friend's parents were poor, but they lived a high consumption lifestyle leading them to be UAWs.